jgraham0325/custom-git-hooks/README.md

 (where ~/app is the root folder of your git repos)

-This will then update all of your context repos to use the git hooks in this folder by default
+This will then update all of your git repos to use the git hooks in this folder by default

 # Testing